 The goal is to use a half-hour in the morning and a half-hour in the evening to tackle your cleaning.
 Now that’s cleaning your house fast.

 This method of cleaning your house fast by using two half-hour cleaning increments will become a habit.
-You’ll no longer have to struggle trying to balance working full-time and keeping a clean home.
+You’ll no longer have to struggle to try to balance working full-time and keeping a clean home.

 As for the fruity pebbles which turn into cement.
 Do yourself a favor; tell your kids it’s being discontinued.